AndrewSB/RxParseCallback/README.md

 Allows you to create an observable from a block.
 This is the meat of this µ Library.
 Inside the callback, you get a `AnyObserver<T>`, to which you can send any events you want propogated through the returned `Observable<T>`

 #### Convinience functions for parsing conventional callback based APIs
-Most APIs have callbacks that look something like `(SuccessDataType?, Error?)`.
+Most APIs have callbacks that look something like `(T?, Error?)`.
 So there are three functions that help parsing data out of that common pattern.

 ###### Callbacks that return `(T, Error?)`
 ```swift
 func parseCallback<T>(_ observer: AnyObserver<T>) -> (T, Error?)
 ```
-This works for callbacks that have callbacks that return `(SuccessDataType, Error?)`.
+This works for callbacks that have callbacks that return `(T, Error?)`.
 So you pass in the `AnyObserver<T>` given to you from the `createWithCallback`, and it satisfies the type requirment of (T, Error?)

 ###### Callbacks that return `(T?, Error?)`